 - Potato chips – Most brands of chips (even if organic) are unhealthy frying oils involved.
-We love these chips fried with avocado oil, which can be fried safely at surprisingly high temperatures.
+We love these chips fried with coconut oil, which can be fried safely at surprisingly high temperatures.

 - Sea Snax – A strangely addictive and crunchy chip alternative made with seaweed, olive oil, and sea salt.

 - Ketchup – Use this recipe

 - BBQ sauce – Use this recipe

 - Fish sauce – I simply adore Red Boat Fish Sauce, so much so that I can happily slurp it off a spoon.

 - Unpasteurized soy sauce or coconut aminos (for those who can't do wheat)

 - Raw honey – Raw locally sourced honey is ideal, and you can read more about why here.
 Second choice is to buy high quality, raw honey online.

 - Unrefined cane sugar – Unlike white sugar, unrefined cane sugar is mineral-rich, and therefore does not only possess a more rich flavor but also imparts some health benefits.
 Unrefined cane sugar can be substituted in most recipes 1:1.
 I use this one.